AustEcon/bitsv/docs/source/index.rst

 -----

-BitSV is Python's `fastest <https://github.com/AustEcon/bitsv>`_ Bitcoin library and was designed from the beginning to feel intuitive, be effortless to use, and have readable source code.
+BitSV is Python's `fastest <https://austecon.github.io/bitsv/guide/intro.html>`_ Bitcoin SV library and was designed from the beginning to feel intuitive, be effortless to use, and have readable source code.
 It is heavily inspired by `Requests <https://github.com/kennethreitz/requests>`_ and `Keras <https://github.com/fchollet/keras>`_.